San Francisco’s Existing Commercial Buildings Ordinance

 San Francisco’s Existing Commercial Buildings Ordinance applies to existing commercial buildings with 10,000 square feet or more of space that is heated or cooled.
 The Ordinance has two separate requirements:

 The building owner must report the total amount of energy that the building uses every year using the US Environmental Protection Agency’s free ‘ENERGY STAR Portfolio Manager’ website.
 The benchmark report must be submitted to the San Francisco Department of the Environment through the Portfolio Manager by April 1st each year.

-We prepare your SF ECBO Benchmark Report for only $495, and we do the work: enter the data, interface with the utilities and file the report with the City of San Francisco.
+Let Pegasus prepare your SF ECBO Benchmark Report.
+We do the work: enter the data, interface with the utilities and file the report with the City of San Francisco.

 The building owner must ensure the building receives an energy audit by an architect or licensed engineer every five years.
 The audit provides the building owner with a list of specific opportunities to save money and save energy in the building, as well as any rebates that may be available.

 To learn more about an Energy Audit call Chuck at 415-497-3090 or visit our SF Frequently Asked Questions.
 You might want to also go to San Francisco's Overview of Energy Audits - What is an energy audit?
 What is required?
 What is the value for me?